 It is far superior to any other blend on the market for yeast breads.
 If you have a brand you'd like me to try in my recipes, let me know in the comments, but as of right now this is the only flour that will work in this recipe.

 Also please note, the flour does contain gluten-free wheat starch, which is what aids in producing a texture that rivals regular bread.
-This flour is certified gluten-free and tested to contain <20ppm gluten, which means it is safe for someone with Celiac Disease.
-Conversely, this flour is not suitable for someone with a wheat allergy.
+This flour is certified gluten-free and tested to contain <20ppm gluten, which means it is safe for someone with Celiac Disease, but take note that this flour is not suitable for someone with a wheat allergy.

 - Yeast: This recipe calls for rapid rise yeast.
 It may also be labeled as instant yeast or bread machine yeast.

 The benefit to this type of yeast is that it is a bit easier to work with.
 You don't have to dissolve it in liquid first.
 Instead you will mix it right in with the dry ingredients.
-If you only have regular yeast, be sure to dissolve the yeast in the warm milk first before adding it to the recipe.
+If you only have regular yeast, you will need to dissolve the yeast in the warm milk first before adding it to the recipe.

 Always make sure your yeast is fresh!
 Keep unused yeast tightly sealed and refrigerated.
 Use it within six months.